amazon-connect/amazon-connect-streams/Documentation.md

   - `enablePhoneTypeSettings`: If `true`, or if `pageOptions` is not provided, the settings tab will display a section for configuring the agent's phone type and deskphone number.
 If `false`, the agent will not be able to change the phone type or deskphone number from the settings tab.
 - `shouldAddNamespaceToLogs`: prepends `[CCP]` to all logs logged by the CCP.
 Important note: there are a few logs made by the CCP before the namespace is prepended.
-- `ccpAckTimeout`: A timeout in ms that tells CCP how long it should wait for an `ACKNOWLEDGE` message from the shared worker after CCP has sent a `SYNCHRONIZE` message to the shared worker.
-This is important because an `ACKNOWLEDGE` message is only sent back to CCP if the shared worker is initialized and a shared worker is only initialized if the agent is logged in.
-Moreover, this check happens continuously.
+- `ccpLoadTimeout`: A timeout in ms used to configure the refresh rate of CCP when logging in.
+When an Agent loads their workspace, this timer defines how long Streams will wait for CCP to load.
+If the agent is unauthenticated, a login popup will open on ccpLoadTimeout.
+Streams will then refresh the CCP iframe at the ccpLoadTimeout interval to check if the agent is logged in.
-- `ccpSynTimeout`: A timeout in ms that tells CCP how long to wait before sending another `SYNCHRONIZE` message to the shared worker, which should trigger the shared worker to send back an `ACKNOWLEDGE` if initialized.
-This event essentially checks if the shared worker was initialized aka agent is logged in.
-This check happens continuously as well.
-- `ccpLoadTimeout`: A timeout in ms that tells CCP how long to wait before sending the very first `SYNCHRONIZE` message.
-The user experience here is that on the first CCP initialization, the login flow is delayed by this timeout.
-  - As an example, if this timeout was set to 10 seconds, then the login pop-up will not open up until 10 seconds has pass.
+  - Streams will refresh 10 times at the ccpLoadTimeout interval.
+The Agent will need to refresh their page if they don't login after 10 iframe refreshes.
+  - If it's taking longer for an agent to log in, try increasing the ccpLoadTimeout.
+CCP be authenticated but not have enough time to log initialize before the iframe refreshes.
+This is dependent on the network conditions of the customer's environment.

 #### A few things to note:
 * You have the option to show or hide the pre-built UI by showing or hiding the